Paitesanshi/BeyondHerding/docs/website/docs/overview/introduction.md

 # What is YuLan-OneSim

 YuLan-OneSim (玉兰-万象) is a groundbreaking social simulator that leverages Large Language Model (LLM) agents to model human social behaviors.
-Our framework bridges the gap between social science and artificial intelligence by offering a powerful, 易用 platform for research and exploration.
+Our framework bridges the gap between social science and artificial intelligence by offering a powerful, user-friendly platform for research and exploration.
 <br/>
 ![Yulan-Onesim](../../static/img/logo.gif)